dbolkensteyn/BeatTheBotChallenge/README.md

   <img width="175" src="docs/AE-3D-Motor.png" alt="" />
 </p>

-The robot is not simply some smart software: It plays the game just like you!
+The robot is not simply some smart software: It plays the game [almost] just like you!

 <p align="center">
   <img width="650" src="docs/BeatTheBotChallenge.jpg" alt="" />